President's Diversity Fund for Equity and Social Justice

 - Paid to exhibit art focused on African American pioneers of Washington State

 - Host a theatrical performance examining race and class in the response to Hurricane Katrina

 - Funds to produce “Pride ‘Week” to celebrate the Queer community

-- Purchase a documentary film for the Diversity Lending Library that addresses stereotypes of race, class, gender
+- Purchase films for the Diversity Lending Library that address stereotypes of race, class, gender

 - Bring to campus a performance artist whose work examines issues of immigration, what is foreign, what is revolutionary